North Umpqua River flows

 Fish screen precludes fish, penstock drains to river

-Soda Springs fish screen
+Soda Springs fish passage facility

 no